noahjkrueger/KBMSTR/README.md

 files to .txt format, we recommend using a tool such as [Online Convert](https://document.online-convert.com/convert-to-txt).
 However, you will have to compress the results.

-A visual representation how the program reads a dataset:
+A visual representation of how the program reads a dataset:

     (directory as input to KBMSTR.py)
             |